People who can foster

 We were uncertain about how being in a same-sex relationship would affect us becoming foster carers, however, the system doesn’t discriminate.
 Stockport Council were so supportive.

 Other things that we consider

 For most types of fostering, you need to have a spare room that can be used as a bedroom.
-If you don’t currently have a spare room but expect to have one soon then you may still be able to apply to become a foster carer.

-We can't place a child under the age of 5 with a foster carer who smokes.
+We cannot place a child under the age of 5 with a foster carer who smokes.
 If you're a former smoker, you must be free from smoking for 12 months before you can foster children under the age of 5.

 If you have a criminal record, it will not necessarily prevent you from becoming a foster carer.
 We assess each case individually and take into account the type of offence, when it was committed and how you've lived your life since.